applibgroup/multiple-media-picker/README.md

   ```

 3 .
-For using Multiplemediapicker in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
+For using MultiMediaPicker from a remote repository in separate application, add the below dependencies in entry/build.gradle file.

   ```
   	dependencies {
               implementation 'dev.applibgroup:multiplemediapicker:1.0.0'